drcd1/GodotSimpleExplosionVFX/readme.md

 2. In the outliner, make sure the "Scene" and "AreaLight" collections are enabled, and "normals+" and "normals-" are disabled.
 Render the animation.

 3. In the Render tab, in Color Management, set "Display Device" to "None".
+In "Film", uncheck the "Transparent" checkbox.

 3. Change the render output folder to "normals+", disable the "Area" collection and enable "normals+" collection.
 Render the animation.